foivos87/InSight_data_suite/README.md

 # InSight_data_suite

-1. Connect to SEIS Data Portal | SEIS InSight Data Portal (https://science.seis-insight.eu/) with your credentials.
+1. Connect to SEIS InSight Data Portal (https://science.seis-insight.eu/) with your credentials.

 2. Download the Events Catalog with arrivals and comments from: https://science.seis-insight.eu/events/marsquakes